Reachability and liveness in parametric timed automata: Reachability properties

 We reuse the intuition of this result and extend it to closed bounded L/U-PTAs.

-\begin{theorem} If it can be computed, the solution to the EF-synthesis problem for closed bounded L/U-automata cannot be represented using any formalism for which emptiness of the intersection with equality constraints is decidable. \end{theorem} \begin{preuve} We reuse the idea of~\cite{BlT09} used for proving that constrained emptiness for infinite runs acceptance properties is undecidable, and reused in~\cite[Theorem 2]{JLR15}.
+\begin{thm} If it can be computed, the solution to the EF-synthesis problem for closed bounded L/U-automata cannot be represented using any formalism for which emptiness of the intersection with equality constraints is decidable. \end{thm} \begin{proof} We reuse the idea of~\cite{BlT09} used for proving that constrained emptiness for infinite runs acceptance properties is undecidable, and reused in~\cite[Theorem 2]{JLR15}.
 Suppose that the solution to the EF-synthesis problem for closed bounded L/U-PTAs can be represented using a formalism for which emptiness of the intersection with equality constraints is decidable.
 Assume a closed bounded PTA~$\A$; for each parameter $\param_i$ of $\A$ that is used both as an upper bound and a lower bound, replace its occurrences as upper bounds by a fresh parameter $\param_i^u$ and its occurrences as lower bounds by a fresh parameter $\param_i^l$.
 We therefore obtain a closed bounded L/U-PTA.
 Assume we can derive a solution to the EF-synthesis problem for this closed bounded L/U-PTA, and let $\K$ be that solution.
-Then, by hypothesis, we can decide whether $\K \land \bigwedge_{i} \param_i^l = \param_i^u$ is empty or not; hence, we can solve the EF-emptiness for~$\A$, which contradicts the undecidability of EF-emptiness for closed bounded PTAs (from \cref{theorem:EF-empty:undecidable-closed-bounded}). \end{preuve}
+Then, by hypothesis, we can decide whether $\K \land \bigwedge_{i} \param_i^l = \param_i^u$ is empty or not; hence, we can solve the EF-emptiness for~$\A$, which contradicts the undecidability of EF-emptiness for closed bounded PTAs (from Theorem~\ref{theorem:EF-empty:undecidable-closed-bounded}). \end{proof}

-\begin{corollary} If it can be computed, the solution to the EF-synthesis problem for IP-PTAs cannot be represented using any formalism for which emptiness of the intersection with equality constraints is decidable. \end{corollary} \begin{preuve} From the fact that a closed bounded L/U-PTA is an IP-PTA (\cref{proposition:bIPPTA-cbLUPTA}). \end{preuve}
+\begin{cor} If it can be computed, the solution to the EF-synthesis problem for IP-PTAs cannot be represented using any formalism for which emptiness of the intersection with equality constraints is decidable. \end{cor} \begin{proof} From the fact that a closed bounded L/U-PTA is an IP-PTA (Proposition~\ref{proposition:bIPPTA-cbLUPTA}). \end{proof}